Dialectical Behavior Therapy (DBT)

 With DBT, You’ll Learn To:

 • I’ll help you build effective communication skills, set healthy boundaries, and approach conflicts with confidence.
 You’ll learn how to balance your needs with those of others, strengthening your connections while staying true to yourself.
-We’ll explore the roots of abandonment fears, help you regulate them, and build safer, more secure relationships—starting with the one you have with yourself.
+We’ll explore the roots of abandonment fears, help you understand them, and build safer, more secure relationships—starting with the one you have with yourself.

 • Self-doubt and shame can be loud.
 We’ll work on building self-compassion, challenging negative beliefs, and helping you feel more confident in your own skin.
 Whether you feel numb, detached, or unsure what you’re feeling—DBT helps you tune back in and find calm and clarity in the present moment.